Neural networks for taxon prediction

 Four SNPs to Rule Them All, and in the Darkness, Predict Taxa

 🔗So, pretty amazing that a neural network can classify 5 species with 100% accuracy.
 Or is it? well, it turns out that neural nets are kind of overkill for this problem.
-In fact, what I found in the Ag-vampIR/AmpSeeker paper, was that a simple decision tree using only four ancestry informative markers (AIMs) could predict the same taxa to a very high level.
+In fact, what I found in the targeted surveillance paper, was that a simple decision tree using only four ancestry informative markers (AIMs) could predict the same taxa to a very high level.

-The decision tree showed remarkable accuracy for most species: An. gambiae (F1 = 0.995), An. coluzzii (F1 = 0.995), An. arabiensis (F1 = 1.000), and An. melas (F1 = 1.000).
+The decision tree (Figure 3) showed remarkable accuracy for most species: An. gambiae (F1 = 0.995), An. coluzzii (F1 = 0.995), An. arabiensis (F1 = 1.000), and An. melas (F1 = 1.000).
+Although these SNPs were selected to distinguish between gambiae and coluzzi, it seems that they get fixed in different ways in the various species, allowing us to use these combinations to predict taxa.
 It performed slightly less well for the Bissau form (F1 = 0.849), likely because this cryptic taxon harbors less consistent AIM genotypes compared to the other species.
-The discovery that just four SNPs can reliably distinguish malaria vector species demonstrates the power of leveraging large genomic datasets to find highly informative genetic markers.
-In theory, this approach could make molecular identification of mosquito species more accessible in resource-limited settings, improving our ability to target control efforts against the most problematic vectors.

 More Posts